dplassgit/smallest/README.md

 Only alphabetic characters are allowed in function names.

-Functions that start with `v` are void.
-Functions that start with `a` return an array.
+Functions that start with `v` (case sensitive) are void.
+Functions that start with `a` (case sensitive) return an array.
 All other functions return int.

 ### Declaration & call